mtlynch/mtlynch.io/_posts/2018-11-28-retrofit-docker-gcs.md

 The easier way is to open the [StackDriver logging interface](https://console.cloud.google.com/logs/viewer) from the GCP console.
 There, you will find all of your logs in a slick web interface:

-{% include image.html file="gcsfuse-logs.png" alt="Screenshot of service account role selection screen" max_width="800px" class="img-border" img_link="true" %}
+{% include image.html file="gcsfuse-logs.png" alt="Application logs in GCP's StackDriver interface" max_width="800px" class="img-border" img_link="true" fig_caption="GCP's StackDriver interface shows log output from the application." %}

 # Pushing new releases